Joining VECTOR - Frequently Asked Questions

 Is there a cost?

 Yes.
 VECTOR is a registered non-profit charitable society run entirely by volunteers.
-Certain on-going expenses for equipment maintenance and other operating costs require we collect a $20 annual membership fee.
+For on-going operating expenses and equipment maintenance, we collect a $20 annual membership fee.
 For applicants this fee is payable on acceptance as a member by VECTOR.

-Our policy is that no applicant or member will be turned away due to an inability to pay; write in confidence firstname.lastname@example.org if you have concerns about the membership fee.
+Our policy is that no applicant or member will be turned away due to an inability to pay.
+Please speak with our Membership Team if this applies to you.
+All such matters are dealt with in confidence.

 Must I also be a member of the Vancouver Volunteer Corps (VVC)?